fabioperrella/git-sync-remote-folder/README.md

 A script to sync a local folder with a remote one

+Based on this post: https://medium.com/@ViBiOh/synchronize-git-enabled-folder-to-remote-with-fswatch-and-rsync-4b00bc52bfc9

+(I changed the script a little bit to do less things)

 ## Instructions to use it:

 - download `git_sync.sh` from this repository